jasonswearingen/QuantShim/README.md

 Why
 ===
-I hate python, but it's the defacto standard for open-source quantitative trading.
+- I want a R&D platform to implement studies and synthetic stocks easily, AND
-So I wanted a codebase that can use Python Tools for Visual Studio's intelisence.
-So that's why I made this.
+- I wanted a codebase that can use Python Tools for Visual Studio's intelisence.
+ - So that's why I made this.

 History
 ======